 (1) Certain non-IFRS measures are utilized by the Company as measures of financial performance.
 Non-IFRS measures do not have any standardized meaning prescribed by IFRS and are therefore unlikely to be comparable to similar measures presented by other companies.
 Non-IFRS measures included are: incentive compensation expenses as a % of revenue, total compensation expenses as a % of revenue, non-compensation expenses as a % of revenue, total expenses as a % of revenue, and book value per diluted common share.
 (2) Incentive compensation expenses include the National Health Insurance Tax applicable to the UK and Europe.

-(3) Total compensation expenses include the National Health Insurance Tax applicable to the UK and Europe.

-(4) Gevenue, which are included in development costs prior to fiscal 2011, development group salaries and benefits have been included as compensation expenses, whereas they were classified as development costs prior to fiscal 2011.
+(3) Total compensation expenses include incentive compensation and salaries and benefits, but exclude hiring incentives, which are included in development costs.
+Beginning in fiscal 2011, development group salaries and benefits have been included as compensation expenses, whereas they were classified as development costs prior to fiscal 2011.
 (4) Book value per diluted common share, a non-IFRS measure, is calculated as total shareholders' equity divided by the number of diluted common shares outstanding at the end of the period.